Early and Middle Childhood

 Emerging Issues in Early and Middle Childhood

-The keys to understanding early and middle childhood health are recognizing the important role these periods play in adult health and well-being and focusing on conditions and illnesses that can seriously limit children’s abilities to learn, grow, play, and become healthy adults.
+The keys to understanding early and middle childhood health are recognizing the important roles these periods play in adult health and well-being and focusing on conditions and illnesses that can seriously limit children’s abilities to learn, grow, play, and become healthy adults.

-Emerging issues in early and middle childhood include implementing and evaluating multidisciplinary public health interventions that address social determinants of health by:
+Prevention efforts in early and middle childhood can have lasting benefits.13,14 Emerging issues in early and middle childhood include implementing and evaluating multidisciplinary public health interventions that address social determinants of health by:

-- Fostering knowledgeable and nurturing families, parents, and caregivers.
+- Fostering knowledgeable and nurturing families, parents, and caregivers

-- Increasing access to high-quality health care.
+- Increasing access to high-quality health care

 A stronger and more robust surveillance system is needed to provide the data to understand and plan for the health and well-being of children.